What to Include on a Resume

 However, unusual fonts are distracting, and make your resume difficult to read.

-The best fonts for resumes are timeless and formal: Garamond, Calibri, and Georgia are all great options.
+The best fonts for resumes are timeless and professional: Garamond, Calibri, and Georgia are all great options.

 References